-- (a) Agricultural open burning.
-The open burning of vegetation such as grass, woody species, crop residue, and other dry plant growth for the purpose of crop, range, pasture, wildlife, or watershed management (this includes the burning of routine brush piles accumulated from the property); provided, however, the open burning of brush, limbs, and other materials brought from offsite shall not be allowed under this Section. - (b) Residential open burning.
-Open burning on a residential parcel of nonhazardous household waste generated at the parcel (unless otherwise prohibited) including trees, brush, and yard waste.
-Prohibited materials for residential open burning include those materials set forth in K.A.R.
-28-19-647(e)(2). - (c) Recreational open burning. - 1.
-Open burning for cooking, warming or ceremonial purposes on public or private land regularly used for recreational purposes; provided, however, any fire exceeding five (5) feet in diameter at its base requires notification as described in Section 6-103. - 2.
-Burning within a self-contained outdoor burning device designed for cooking or heating (barbecue grill or pit, camp stove, fire pit, etc.). - (d) Specifically approved open burning conducted in accordance with a burn permit granted pursuant to Section 6-108.
+- (a) Agricultural open burning The open burning of vegetation such as grass, woody species, crop residue, and other dry plant growth for crop, range, pasture, wildlife, or watershed management (this includes the burning of routine brush piles accumulated from the property).
+Materials (brush, limbs, and other materials) brought from another site cannot be burned. - (b) Residential open burning Open burning of nonhazardous materials generated from the residential parcel (unless otherwise prohibited) includes trees, brush, and yard waste.
+Prohibited materials for residential open burning include heavy smokeproducing materials including heavy oils, tires, and tarpaper as outlined in K.A.R.
+28-19-647(e)(2).

+(c) Recreational open burning

+- 1. Open burning for cooking, warming or ceremonial purposes on public or private land regularly used for recreational purposes; provided, however, any fire exceeding five (5) feet in diameter at its base requires notification. - 2.
+Burning within a self-contained outdoor burning device designed for cooking or heating (barbecue grill or pit, camp stove, fire pit, etc.). - (d) Burn Permit Specifically approved open burning conducted under a burn permit granted by the BOCC.

-- (KDHE) pursuant to K.A.R.
+- (e) KDHE-approved open burning Open burning approved by the Kansas Department of Health and Environment (KDHE) according to K.A.R.
 28-19-647 and approved by the fire control authority having jurisdiction over the area.
 Approval may be granted when there is no other practical means of disposal, it is in the public's interest, and it is not prohibited by the local government or local fire authority.
 These activities include the following: - 1) Use of safety flares to dispose of flammable liquids and gases. - 2) Firefighter training (contact KDHE for additional specific requirements). - 3) Fires to remove dangerous or hazardous materials. - 4) Open burning of trees and brush not related to agricultural purposes, such as clearing land for development. - 5) Open burning of only clean wood waste from construction projects carried out at the construction site (does not include engineered wood product wastes such as plywood and pressed-wood products, pressure-treated wood lumber, and painted or stained wood wastes).

-Burn permit - A permit allowing an owner or operator to burn when a burn ban is in effect issued by the Board of County Commissioners (BOCC) and based on specific criteria.
+Burn permit - A permit based upon specific criteria and issued by the Board of County Commissioners (BOCC) that allows an owner or operator to burn when a burn ban is in effect.